Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Among the qualifying batters in MLB action, he ranks 29th in batting average, 91st in on-base percentage, and 24th in slugging.
+- Witt Jr. has 172 hits to go with a slugging percentage of .494, both of which are tops among Kansas City hitters this season.

-- Witt Jr. has reached base via a hit in 103 games this year (of 153 played), and had multiple hits in 50 of those games.
+- He ranks 27th in batting average, 92nd in on base percentage, and 24th in slugging among the qualified hitters in MLB action.

-- Witt Jr. has had at least one RBI in 38.6% of his games this season (59 of 153), with two or more RBI 19 times (12.4%).
+- Witt Jr. has had at least one RBI in 38.6% of his games this season (59 of 153), with more than one RBI 19 times (12.4%).
 He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.